gem/oq-engine/doc/adv-manual/asset-site-association.rst

    missing but `region_grid_spacing` is specified and there is an exposure, a grid is implicitely generated from the convex hull of the exposure
 5. Otherwise the sites can be inferred from the site model, if any.
-6. Finally, if the user is running a `classical_risk` or `classical_damage` calculation starting from a set of hazard curves in CSV format, then the sites are read from such file.
+6. If the user is running a `classical_risk` or `classical_damage` calculation starting from a set of hazard curves in CSV format, then the sites are read from such file.
+7. Finally, the sites can be extracted from the exposure.

-Moreover, it should be noticed that the engine rounds longitudes and latitudes to 5 digits (1 meter resolution) so sites that differs at the 6 digit or so end up as being duplicated for the engine, and they may give issues.
+It must be noticed that the engine rounds longitudes and latitudes to 5 digits (1 meter resolution) so sites that differs at the 6 digit or so end up as being duplicated for the engine, and they may give issues.